Perfect Tides

 Perfect Tides is a 2022 point-and-click adventure game developed by Three Bees, the development studio of cartoonist Meredith Gran.
 The game is set in the year 2000 and follows Mara Whitefish, an adolescent girl living on an island town off the United States east coast.

 Perfect Tides originated as a crowdfunding campaign in 2018.
 After its 2022 release, it received positive reviews and appeared on multiple "best of" lists for the year.
 Daniel Kobylarz composed the soundtrack.

-A sequel, Perfect Tides: Station to Station, is scheduled to release in 2026.
+A sequel, Perfect Tides: Station to Station, released on January 22, 2026.

 Synopsis

 Mara Whitefish is a young teenage girl who lives with her mother and brother on an island community called Perfect Tides.
 She feels increasingly distant from her family and friends in the wake of her father's death.
 She seeks comfort in online forums and fanfiction communities—in particular, from a boy who goes by the username STaggle.